aws/aws-xray-sdk-go/README.md

 ```

 **Oversampling Mitigation**
-Oversampling mitigation allows you to ignore a parent segment/subsegment's sample flag and instead set it to false.
+Oversampling mitigation allows you to ignore a parent segment/subsegment's sampled flag and instead set it to false.
+The code below demonstrates overriding the sampled flag based on the SQS messages sent to Lambda.

 ```go
 import (